 Although Lindsay was born in the Okanagan, she was raised in Central Newfoundland, a place where both communities and families grow strong.
 During her early career, she spent 13 years working with individuals having varying levels of spinal cord injury, and truly learned a lot about the human body.
 She then took her education and worked in Corporate, Real Estate, and Commercial Law for 5 years in Vancouver, before returning to her roots in manual therapy as a Registered Massage Therapist.
-She maintains a strong hand in local arts development and presentation, and is a folk musician that tours music festivals in the summer.
+She maintains a strong hand in local arts development and presentation and is a folk musician that tours music festivals in the summer.

-Lindsay feels lucky to have built her home in the Okanagan, and has been pleased to treat not only our community, but has had the honor of treating some of North America’s top athletes!
+Lindsay feels lucky to have built her home in the Okanagan, and has been pleased to treat not only our community but has had the honor of treating some of North America’s top athletes!

 As a graduate of the 3000 hour program, Lindsay has built her practice by focusing on thorough orthopaedic assessment of both common and lesser common conditions, and uses evidence-based therapeutic massage, a more medical approach to musculoskeletal care, in conjunction with educating the client in self-applied care, to alleviate both chronic and acute pain in the body.

 During university, Leanne enjoyed playing soccer and squash as well as participating in jujitsu and judo where she earned her brown belt.
-Leanne’s interest include snowboarding, rock climbing, white water kayaking, camping and walking her dog.
-Although both her work and school have taken Leanne all over Canada she is looking forward to rediscovering the Okanagan lifestyle not far from where she grew up.
-Through her sport and academic career she has created a passion to pursue physiotherapy as a career.
+Leanne’s interest includes snowboarding, rock climbing, whitewater kayaking, camping and walking her dog.
+Although both her work and school have taken Leanne all over Canada, she is looking forward to rediscovering the Okanagan lifestyle not far from where she grew up.
+Through her sport and academic career, she has created a passion to pursue physiotherapy as a career.

+Born and raised in North Vancouver, Nicola is excited to be relocated to Vernon.
 She comes to us as a graduate from the Okanagan Valley College of Massage Therapy in Vernon, BC.
 She holds a Bachelor in Human Kinetics (UBC- 2008), with a focus on Health and Fitness.

 Prior to going back to school for Massage Therapy Nicola worked as a Personal Trainer and running coach.
 Not limiting herself to just one sport, Nicola played varsity basketball for Capilano College and received All-American accolades running track and field and cross country for UBC.
 It was early on in her running career that Nicola discovered Massage Therapy and it helped her recover from common overuse running injuries and later in prevention.

 Nicola is passionate about helping other people reach their health and wellness goals and through continuing education is dedicated to advancing her knowledge to help serve her patients.
-Through proper assessments, Nicola takes it upon herself to figure out WHY her patients are experiencing dysfunction/pain and seeks to correct muscle imbalances by prescribing therapeutic exercises.
+Through proper assessments, Nicola takes it upon herself to figure out WHY her patients are experiencing dysfunction/pain and seek to correct muscle imbalances by prescribing therapeutic exercises.

-To help her clients achieve pain free-functional movement, Nicola leans towards deep tissue modalities, trigger point therapy, neuromuscular therapy, myofascial release and muscle energy techniques.
+To help her clients achieve pain free-functional movement, Nicola leans towards deep-tissue modalities, trigger point therapy, neuromuscular therapy, myofascial release and muscle energy techniques.
 Nicola is especially interested in furthering her knowledge in craniosacral therapy and osteopathic techniques.

-Outside the clinic Nicola is a competitive trail and road ultramarathon runner.
-Her biggest athletic accomplishments include wins at: Fat Dog 120mi, Tarawera 100k, Stormy 50mi, Knee Knacker 50k, Yakima 50k, Dirty Duo 50k and Sun Mountain 50k.
+Outside the clinic, Nicola is a competitive trail and road ultramarathon runner.
+Her biggest athletic accomplishments include wins at Fat Dog 120mi, Tarawera 100k, Stormy 50mi, Knee Knacker 50k, Yakima 50k, Dirty Duo 50k and Sun Mountain 50k.
 She also holds the female Fastest Known Time on the 180k Sunshine Coast Trail.
 When she isn’t running, Nicola enjoys rock climbing, mountain biking and ski touring.